 The (Munster) Times (http://bit.ly/1JMeiLL ) reports the Town Council of Schererville approved contributing to the project Wednesday.
 The town would give 10 percent of its annual local economic development income tax revenue to the project, equating to nearly $63,000 a year for 30 years.

-The project is estimated to cost $571 million.
-Service is anticipated to begin in 2023.
+The South Shore project is estimated to cost $571 million and would extend service to Dyer, which is adjacent to Schererville.

 Information from: The Times, http://www.thetimesonline.com